BitcoinDesign/Guide/guide/payments/payment-request-formats.md

 ---

-Next we will look at how a [sender](/guide/payments/send) pays these payment requests.
+Next, we will look at how a [sender](/guide/payments/send) pays these payment requests.

 {% include next-previous.html
    previousUrl = "/guide/payments/request/"